 These philosophers and prophets understood that it was important not only to train the body, but also to train the soul.

-The Greek word for training used by both Epictetus and St. Paul — áskēsis — was orginally associated with the physical training of athletes and soldiers, but later came to be used to describe any rigorous, discplined program of training, including the spiritual struggle for virtue.
+The Greek word for training used by both Epictetus and St. Paul — áskēsis — was originally associated with the physical training of athletes and soldiers, but later came to be used to describe any rigorous, disciplined program of training, including the spiritual struggle for virtue.

 This paradigm, in which practicing virtue is exercise; confronting personal weakness is contest, has not entirely disappeared from modern culture, but has become fainter and somewhat lost to us.
 It is partly for this reason that virtue and the spiritual life have come to be seen as “soft” and effeminate pursuits, despite the fact that the Latin word from which virtue derives — vir — actually means “manliness.”